 Draft copies of this report were furnished to the Court to provide them an opportunity to review the report and to respond to the comment and recommendation included in this report.
-The Court declined to respond.
+The formal response received has been incorporated into this report.
+Where no response has been included, the Court declined to respond.
+The response has been objectively evaluated and recognized, as appropriate, in the report.
+A response that indicates corrective action has been taken was not verified at this time, but will be verified in the next audit.